luojam/luja-cloud/infra/README.md

 ## Prerequisites

 - Node.js 22.12+ and npm
-- AWS CLI credentials allowed to bootstrap and deploy CDK
+- AWS CLI v2 and credentials with permission to run the operations below
 - A Clerk application

 Unless noted, run commands from `infra/`.